- Written by Dr.Mehmet Demircioglu

 I advise patients to avoid very close shaving of the recipient area for at least 6 months, and in some cases longer.
 The recipient area is not just hair.
 It is healing skin with transplanted follicles moving through shedding, rest, and early regrowth.

-Very close shaving can irritate the skin, reveal uneven early growth, and trigger unnecessary anxiety.
-It can also make redness or small bumps more visible.
+Very close shaving is not the same as trimming hair length.
+It brings the tool and the visual judgment much closer to the skin.
+It can irritate the scalp, reveal uneven early growth, and make redness or small bumps more visible.

-Some patients want to shave because the early result looks patchy.
+Some patients want to shave or get a buzz cut after a hair transplant because the early result looks patchy.
 But patchiness in the early months is often part of the process.
-Removing all length may make the patient inspect the scalp even more closely.
+Removing all length may make you inspect the scalp even more closely.

 At 3 to 4 months, many patients are still only beginning to see early growth.
 At 6 months, the result is usually more visible but still not mature.
 Final assessment often belongs closer to 12 to 18 months.